sovrynn/ecdo/5-TOOLS-DEV/google-earth/README.md

 - `ogr2ogr -f "ESRI Shapefile" output_directory input_file.kml`
 - https://mygeodata.cloud/converter/ works but only 3 free uses
 - geojson.io fails on Google Earth Engine

+## Debugging "an instance is already running"

+Try going to /home/username/.googleearth and look for /instance-running-lock.
+Delete that and then attempt to start the program.